AnonymousUserII/fft-viewer/README.md

 # FFT Viewer
 A limited waveform and FFT viewer using the SDL2 library.

-It is currently hard-coded to take in 16-bit mono WAV files.
+It is currently hard-coded to take in 16-bit WAV files.

 ## Building
 > It requires the SDL2 library...